blkapollo1911/community-grant-dao/README.md

 # "Community Grant DAO" (Solidity)

 ## Description
-A decentralized grant funding system for Black entrepreneurs, artists, and developers.
+A decentralized grant funding system for underrepresented entrepreneurs, artists, and developers.
 The smart contract allows members to propose projects and vote on funding allocations using a DAO governance model.

 ## Key Features
 - Token-Based Voting: Users receive governance tokens to vote on proposals.